EXPLAINER: What to expect from China's party congress

 Following what is expected to be a lengthy policy address Sunday, the congress will be conducted mainly behind closed doors.

-If past protocols are followed, the new leadership will be unveiled at its closing session, with is highest-ranking members emerging from behind a curtain to take their places in the hierarchy based on their distance to the left and right of Xi.
+If past protocols are followed, the new leadership will be unveiled the day after the congress closes, with is highest-ranking members emerging from behind a curtain to take their places in the hierarchy based on their distance to the left and right of Xi.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to say that the new leadership will likely be unveiled the day after the close of the congress, not at the closing session.